phillipecardenuto/upm/README.md

 # Disclaimer
-> Thought the inhere tool can pinpoint to suspect systematic produced images and documents, its findings cannot be interpreted without the expertise of scientific integrity analysts.
+> Though the inhere tool can pinpoint to suspect systematically produced images and documents, its findings cannot be interpreted without the expertise of scientific integrity analysts.
-> If by any chance do you find any suspicious case, please, report it to local integrity organizations.
+> If by any chance you find any suspicious case, please report it to local integrity organizations.

 # Cite this Work
-This work is currently under-review.

-João Phillipe Cardenuto, Daniel Moreira, Anderson Rocha et al. Unveiling Scientific Articles from Paper Mills with Provenance Analysis, 03 May 2023, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-2791141/v1]
+Cardenuto JP, Moreira D, Rocha A (2024) Unveiling scientific articles from paper mills with provenance analysis.
+PLoS ONE 19(10): e0312666. https://doi.org/10.1371/journal.pone.0312666
 ```
 @article{cardenuto2024unveiling,
     doi = {10.1371/journal.pone.0312666},